DuannCoetzer/markdown-live-editor/README.md

 - The HTML file can be opened in any browser

 #### PDF Export
-- Click **📑 Export PDF** to generate a PDF document
+- Click **📑 Export PDF** to generate a professional PDF document
-- Custom styles are applied to the PDF
+- PDFs are generated with proper margins (10mm on all sides)
+- Uses pdfmake for clean, text-based rendering (no artifacts)
+- Direct download - no print dialog required
 - The PDF is automatically downloaded to your default downloads folder

 ## 🎨 Styling Examples